Particular/docs.particular.net/tutorials/nservicebus-101/lesson-4/tutorial.md

 snippet:UpdatedHandler

-If we ran the solution now (and you're welcome to do so) nothing new or exciting will happen, at least visibly.
+If we ran the solution now, nothing new or exciting will happen, at least visibly.
 We're publishing a message, but there are no subscribers, so no physical messages actually get sent anywhere.
 We're like a newspaper with no circulation.
 To fix that, we need a subscriber.

 ### Create a subscriber